-VIDIZMO is an enterprise video content management system for GDPR-compliant video streaming and management of digital content.
+VIDIZMO is an enterprise video content management system for GDPR-compliant video asset management.
+It helps you create a YouTube-like video library supporting live and on-demand video streaming and management.
 VIDIZMO not only allows data segregation, role-based access controls and identity management, it also has many more features to cater to all GDPR requirements centrally.
 The following are a few more valuable features to fulfill other GDPR conditions:

 - Audit logs are available to track all individual user activities as well as platform-wide activities

 - Restricted sharing to individually share content with specific individuals through password-protection and limited availability

 - Redaction for GDPR requirements like the right to erasure

 - Store your data in GDPR-compliant data centers